netdata/netdata-grafana-datasource-plugin/README.md

 #### Manual step-by-step

-1. Setup your grafana docker container with the the permissions to load netdata plugin as unsinged
+1. Setup your grafana docker container with the the permissions to load netdata plugin

    ```
-   docker run -d --env GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=netdata-datasource --name=grafana grafana/grafana
+   docker run -d --name=grafana grafana/grafana
    ```

 2. Ensure you have the desired version of the plugin you want to install, get it from github releases